-2 points EQ 13.2.8 High Performance Lighting Systems All luminaires shall have light sources with CRI of 85 or greater If LED-based systems are used, they must also meet the following criteria for Flicker and Performance to achieve these points: Flicker In all school classrooms and educational learning spaces, the measured percent flicker from LED integrated systems (include driver, LED array, diming controls, daylight sensor) shall be 10% or less across the entire dimming range.
-Performance LED-based luminaires shall maintain at least 70% of their initial light output (L70) at 100,000 hours of operation.
+2 points EQ 13.2.8 High Performance Lighting Systems All luminaires shall have light sources with Fidelity (Rf) of 85 or greater and a Gamut Area (Rg) of between 90 and 105.
+If LED-based systems are used, they must also meet the following criteria for Flicker and Performance to achieve these points: Flicker In all school classrooms and educational learning spaces, the measured Percent Amplitude Modulation (flicker present and frequency) from LED integrated systems (include driver, LED array, dimming controls, daylight sensor) shall be less than 30% at greater than 200Hz across the entire dimming range.
+Performance LED-based luminaires shall maintain at least 80% of their initial light output (L80) at 60,000 hours of operation.

 Many renovation projects include the installation of new lighting systems, providing an excellent opportunity to install high quality, energy efficient electric lighting that is integrated with the available daylight.
+Lighting technology in particular, is changing rapidly.